 She began drawing, painting, and sculpting at an early age and later enjoyed the challenge of expressing her ideas in metal.
-Egypt and Ancient Greece have been pivotal to her jewelry making passion.
+Egypt and Ancient Greece have been pivotal to her jewelry-making passion.
 Seeing their remarkable traditions in early metallurgy and sensual use of color and raw materials has had a lasting influence on her work.
 World travel continues to inspire Jody’s jewelry design and elements.
 “Each culture brings with it a variety of characteristics that interest me.
 Not just the collections in museums, but their natural scenes and formations, as well as their cultural richness and traditions.”

-Over the past seventeen years, her university study, experimentation and apprenticing with masters, have honed her skills.
+Over the past seventeen years, her university study, experimentation, and apprenticing with masters, have honed her skills.
 Jody’s style of jewelry continues to evolve and always includes an element of invention.
 Jody says often the stones dictate the patterns and designs to her, so she is increasingly drawn to their organic stories.
-Using a mix of metals in each piece, her goal is to create something personal, passionate with a hint of intimacy.
+Using a mix of metals in each piece, her goal is to create something personal, and passionate with a hint of intimacy.
 Jody now lives in Washington state on Bainbridge Island.

 Jody’s work embodies a passion for invention, cultural heritage as well as a personal discovery and expression.
 Each piece reflects her commitment to art and the exploration of fusion jewelry.

 This body of work is all hand fabricated.
 The idea of this series is to design around the stones, so I have chosen stones that speak to me and then extend them with a metal element; to add structure or balance and sometimes to finish the thought that the stone provoked in me.
-This is a very fun and subjective series that allows me to pull from all my life’s experiences.
+This is a very fun and subjective series that allows me to pull from all my life experiences.